Istanbul attack: Teenager's holiday trip ends in tragedy

 The authorities were wondering if her family could identify them.
 And her father couldn't remember if they were Leanne's.

 The uncle stared at the pictures for a moment.
-He showed the photos to Nassar's aunt.
+He showed the photos to Nasser's aunt.
 There was no doubt anymore.
 They were Leanne's.
 She had died in the attack.

 "I cannot forgive myself," said her aunt, Layal Masarweh.